Updated August 2025

 • Try to keep the sores dry.

-• If urinating is painful, run warm water over the sores while urinating, or while in the shower or bath.
+• If urinating is painful, run warm water over the sores while urinating, or pee in the shower or bath.

 • Take Tylenol or Advil.

-You need to tell your sexual partner(s) before you have sexual contact, including oral sex.
-Latex condoms used consistently can help reduce the risk of genital herpes but are not completely protective.
+You should tell your sexual partner(s) you have HSV before you have sexual contact, including oral sex.
+Latex condoms, used consistently, can help reduce the risk of genital herpes but don’t provide full protection as herpes sores can be in places a condom can’t cover.
 If you have symptoms or sores, avoid any sexual contact until the sores are completely healed and symptoms have gone away.
 Healed skin means the scab has fallen off and the skin looks normal.
 Avoid kissing or oral sex when you have a cold sore.
-Daily antiviral medication can help reduce the risk of passing on the infection.
+Daily antiviral medication (suppressive therapy) can also help reduce the risk of passing on the infection.

 Safer sex: To reduce your risk of getting a sexually transmitted infection (STI), use a condom every time you have vaginal, anal or oral sex.